One massive goal. One day at a time.

 Readers will never be told what books to read and never have to set a timer.
 At the end of every day, they simply ask themselves, “Hey, did I read today?”
 If the answer is yes, they fill in a circle in their journal.
 Just like that, they'll be one day closer to the 1,000 day goal!
 They'll learn how easy it is to read every day and how it makes them a better reader.
 When reading becomes a daily habit, so many things become easier and more fun!

-After 500 days, pick out a free book to keep.
+- After 500 days, pick out a free book to keep (see next section).

-- Each KDL Booster Pack contains books, educational games and activities to engage young readers in a fun way while building their reading skills.
-These will be available at our Comstock Park Branch at the start of 2019.
-They should be available at all our other branches by summer 2019.
+Each KDL Booster Pack, opens a new window contains books, educational games and activities to engage young readers in a fun way while building their reading skills.
+Check availability of Booster Packs in the KDL catalog

 How to find great books